onnx/working-groups/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md

 - [DO178C] RTCA, "Software Considerations in Airborne Systems and Equipment Certification", DO-178C
 - [ARP6983] SAE International, "Recommended Practice for Development and Certification/Approval of Aeronautical Safety-Related Products Implementing ML", preliminary version.
 - [Del] David Delmas, Eric Goubault, Sylve Putot, Jean Souyris, Karim Tekkal, Franck Védrine.
 "Towards an Industrial Use of FLUCTUAT on Safety-Critical Avionics Software."
 [Available online](https://www.researchgate.net/publication/220992758_Towards_an_Industrial_Use_of_FLUCTUAT_on_Safety-Critical_Avionics_Software#fullTextFileContent).
+- [Mul-10] J.-M. Muller et al., Handbook of Floating-Point Arithmetic.
+Birkhäuser Verlag, 2010.

 # Attic
 - Do we really need to add the replication in the SONNX standard?
 I would say "yes" in the sense that the replication criteria (which I would call "implementation criteria" since these criteria allow discriminating a correct implementation from an incorrect one)
 - Check if formal methods (e.g., *fluctuat*) could be used.
 - Be careful of the input domain of variables...
 - The replication criterion can mention a reference implementation, otherwise, the replication refers to the formal specification given by the model itself (see above)
-- - In practice, what are the verifications performed on the ML model that will not be performed on the implementation of the model?
+- In practice, what are the verifications performed on the ML model that will not be performed on the implementation of the model?
 What shall the ML model contain to be able to preserve these properties?
 - Do we have to care about *training* reproducibility?
 - Up to what level of requirements shall we go considering (i) the type of algorithms (that are inherently erroneous in th general case) and (ii) the assurance level targeted (DAL C in aeronautics)?